 The Future of Reformations Past

-This lecture seeks to assess the religious forces at work in these global dynamics and how, if at all, the future might be better forged by drawing on resources of the divergent and conflicting reformations.
+This lecture assessed the religious forces at work in these global dynamics and how, if at all, the future might be better forged by drawing on resources of the divergent and conflicting reformations.